310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/tetora_2.md

 {% endbubble %}

 {% bubble Tetora smileconfident %}
-A junior from Karate Club told me about this sports equipment site.
+A junior from the Karate Club told me ‘bout this sports equipment site.
 They sell a lotta good products, huh~

-It doesn’t take long to use up sports stuff, so the more good shops and sites I can check through, the better~♪
+Sports stuff quickly wear out, so the more good shops and sites I can look through, the better~♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">